OliviaLynn/Android-TV-Launcher-Boilerplate/README.md

 ## ADB Connection
 Make sure you have adb set up on your computer.

+Also, make sure your computer and your device are on the same network.

 In your shell, type `adb connect <your Android TV's IP address>`.
 This will let you push the app directly from your computer to your Android TV without having to fumble around with a USB drive (and also let you look at console logs that the Android app outputs).

 Go ahead and get your app onto your Android TV (in Unity, `Ctrl` + `Shift` + `B` to open Build Settings, then click `Build and Run`.
 If your adb is connected properly, your app will start running on your TV).